connectrpc/connectrpc.com/docs/protocol.md

 Protobuf message name as a UTF-8 string, and the "value" field contains unpadded, base64-encoded binary Protobuf data.
-For readability on the wire, server implementations may also serialize the detail to JSON and include the resulting object under the "debug" key.
+For readability on the wire, server implementations may also serialize the detail to JSON and include the resulting value under the "debug" key.
 Clients must not depend on data in the "debug" key when deserializing details.

 ```json